-1.2 Where We Are Now
+1.2 Where we are now

-The IPCC Sixth Assessment Cycle occurs in the context of increasingly apparent climatic changes observed across the physical climate system.
+The IPCC sixth assessment cycle occurs in the context of increasingly apparent climatic changes observed across the physical climate system.
 Many of these changes can be attributed to anthropogenic influences, with impacts on natural and human systems.
-The AR6 also occurs in the context of efforts in international climate governance such as the Paris Agreement, which sets a long-term goal to hold the increase in global average temperature to 'well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change.'
-This section summarizes key elements of the broader context surrounding the assessments made in the present report.
+AR6 also occurs in the context of efforts in international climate governance such as the Paris Agreement, which sets a long-term goal to hold the increase in global average temperature to 'well below 2°C above pre-industrial levels, and to pursue efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognizing that this would significantly reduce the risks and impacts of climate change'.
+This section summarises key elements of the broader context surrounding the assessments made in the present report.

-1.2.1 The Changing State of the Physical Climate System
+1.2.1 The changing state of the physical climate system

-The WGI contribution to AR5 (AR5 WGI; IPCC, 2013a) assessed that 'warming of the climate system is unequivocal', and that since the 1950s, many of the observed changes are unprecedented over decades to millennia.
-Changes are evident in all components of the climate system: the atmosphere and the ocean have warmed, amounts of snow and ice have diminished, sea level has risen, the ocean has acidified and its oxygen content has declined, and atmospheric concentrations of greenhouse gases (GHGs) have increased (IPCC, 2013b).
+The WGI contribution to the AR5 (AR5 WGI; IPCC, 2013a) assessed that 'warming of the climate system is unequivocal', and that since the 1950s, many of the observed changes are unprecedented over decades to millennia.
+Changes are evident in all components of the climate system: the atmosphere and the ocean have warmed, amounts of snow and ice have diminished, sea level has risen, the ocean has acidified and its oxygen content has declined, and atmospheric concentrations of greenhouse gases have increased (IPCC, 2013b).
 This Report documents that, since the AR5, changes to the state of the physical and biogeochemical climate system have continued, and these are assessed in full in later chapters.
 Here, we summarize changes to a set of key large-scale climate indicators over the modern era (1850 to present).
 We also discuss the changes in relation to the longer-term evolution of the climate.
-These ongoing changes throughout the climate system form a key part of the context of the present Report.
+These ongoing changes throughout the climate system form a key part of the context of the present report.

-1.2.1.1 Recent Changes in Multiple Climate Indicators
+1.2.1.1 Recent changes in multiple climate indicators

 The physical climate system comprises all processes that combine to form weather and climate.
 The early chapters of this report broadly organize their assessments according to overarching realms: the atmosphere, the biosphere, the cryosphere (surface areas covered by frozen water, such as glaciers and ice sheets), and the ocean.
 Elsewhere in the report, and in previous IPCC assessments, the land is also used as an integrating realm that includes parts of the biosphere and the cryosphere.
-These overarching realms have been studied and measured in increasing detail by scientists, institutions and the general public since the 18th century, throughout the era of instrumental observation (Section 1.3).
-Today, observations include those taken by numerous land surface stations, ocean surface measurements from ships and buoys, underwater instrumentation, satellite and surface-based remote sensing, and in situ atmospheric measurements from aeroplanes and balloons.
-These instrumental observations are combined with paleoclimate reconstructions and historical documentations to produce a highly detailed picture of the past and present state of the whole climate system, and to allow assessments about rates of change across the different realms (Chapter 2 and Section 1.5).
+These overarching realms have been studied and measured in increasing detail by scientists, institutions, and the general public since the 18th century, over the era of instrumental observation (see Section 1.3).
+Today, observations include those taken by numerous land surface stations, ocean surface measurements from ships and buoys, underwater instrumentation, satellite and surface-based remote sensing, and in situ atmospheric measurements from airplanes and balloons.
+These instrumental observations are combined with paleoclimate reconstructions and historical documentations to produce a highly detailed picture of the past and present state of the whole climate system, and to allow assessments about rates of change across the different realms (see Chapter 2 and Section 1.5).